 The economic constraints during World War 2 resulted in a composition of terraces and a roadway to the front entrance of the Australian War Memorial, surrounded by lawns.

-Figure 69.
-Detail of 1930 aerial photograph showing northern Land Axis Source: Reid 2002, p.
-196
+Figure 62.
+Detail of 1930 aerial photograph showing northern Land Axis

-Figure 70.
+Figure 63.
 Detail of view from Mount Ainslie south along the Land Axis, late 1930s

 Source: National Archives of Australia, A3560, 908